 Here’s the idea.
 We are going to illuminate a box using a Wi-Fi controlled LED Strip.
-The LED strip that we are selecting uses Wi-Fi to connect to your home router and this allows you to control the LED strip (colors and state) using a IoT home automation site called Tuya Smart Life.
-In order to control the lights you can either use your smart phone or by a Stream Deck.
-The Stream Deck gives you push button control of the light.
-So, when you start up your meeting or online meetings, you just touch a button on the Stream Deck and your live streaming lights turn on, including your new on air light.
+The LED strip that we are selecting uses Wi-Fi to connect to your home router and this allows you to control the LED strip (colors and state) using an IoT home automation site called Tuya Smart Life.
+In order to control the lights, you can either use your smartphone or buy a Stream Deck.
+The Stream Deck gives you push-button control of the light.
+So, when you start up your meeting or online meetings, you just touch a button on the Stream Deck and your live streaming lights turn on, including your new on-air light.

 Configure Wi-Fi LED Strip